 For treating high levels of potassium, Lokelma is typically taken three times per day, for up to 2 days (48 hours).

-If your doctor determines that you should continue taking Lokelma for more than 2 consecutive days, your dose will most likely be 10 g taken once a day.
+If your doctor determines that you should continue taking Lokelma for more than 2 days in a row, your dose will most likely be 10 g taken once per day.

 Taking Lokelma with food